PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

     p(f|\mathcal{D}) = \frac{p(\mathcal{D}|f) p(f)}{p(\mathcal{D})}.
 $$

-In the context of a parameteric model, this is just a finite dimensional probability density.
+In the context of a parametric model, this is just a finite-dimensional probability density.
 In the context of Gaussian process regression, it is the posterior Gaussian process.

-Finally, we make predictions at an arbitrary point $\mathbf{x}$ using the posterior predictive probability density function (PDF)
+Finally, we make predictions at an arbitrary point $\mathbf{x}$ using the posterior predictive density

 $$
 p(y|\mathbf{x}, \mathcal{D}) = \int p(y|\mathbf{x},f)p(f|\mathcal{D})\;Df.